 Vacuum cleaners are interesting machines.
 They aren’t complicated at all — they’re basically just a motor attached to some tubes that draws air in and deposits it (and the dirt) into a bag or plastic container.
 They aren’t yet (the ones I have access to anyway) overly computerized, but when they break most people still just chuck them out and get new ones.
 This means that I wasn’t surprised the other day to find a relatively new-looking hand vacuum sitting outside someone’s apartment, in the free-if-you-want-it zone between fence and curb.

 What’s most fun about opening up a broken machine is you never really know what’s gone wrong, or how to fix it.
-So (at the behest of friends and spouse) after carefully inspecting this little street-find for bedbugs and other unwanted critters, I went ahead and took it home and opened it up.

 At first, the problem seemed to be pretty simple: when I turned it on, the brush wouldn’t roll, and the belt that turned the brush was missing.
 I went to the store and bought a package of two new belts (cost: $6) and some new bags for good measure, and came home.
 But when I put the belt in, I noticed that it still wasn’t spinning, and I was smelling a burning rubber smell, as well.
 Uh oh.